device42/Open-Discovery-Client/README.md

 -----------------------------
 Please see [Documentation](http://docs.device42.com/open-discovery-client/)

-## Trademarks
+## Trademarks and Copyrights
 -----------------------------
-"Device42" is a pending trademark of rajlog llc, all rights reserved.
 If you want to say something like "Powered by Device42" we'd be honored.
 If you want to redistribute app, you must come up with your own product name.
-Use of the rajlog llc trademarks in your product name requires rajlog llc's written permission.
+Use of the rajlog llc trademarks/copyright materials in your product  requires rajlog llc's written permission.